WebOrigami/docs/src/pika/builtins.md

 ## stdout(obj)

 Writes the indicated object `obj` to the standard output stream.
-This `stdout` function is used by `eg` itself to write the evaluated result of an expression to the console.
-If you wish to override the standard `stdout` implementation to, say, default to JSON output instead of YAML, you can do so by defining your own function named `stdout` in the `eg` [config file](/eg/config.html).
+This `stdout` function is used by `pika` itself to write the evaluated result of an expression to the console.
+If you wish to override the standard `stdout` implementation to, say, default to JSON output instead of YAML, you can do so by defining your own function named `stdout` in the `pika` [config file](/pika/config.html).

 <a name="svg"></a>